SciTools/iris/docs/src/whatsnew/latest.rst

    to use it.
 By default the theme will be based on the users system settings, defaulting to ``light`` if no system setting is found.  (:pull:`5299`)

+#. `@HGWright`_ added a :doc:`/further_topics/dask_best_practices/index`
+   section into the user guide, containing advice and use cases to help users get the best out of Dask.

 💼 Internal
 ===========